iArcanic/iss-cw/docs/report/iss-report.md

 #### 2.2.4.2 RSA

 For RSA, there is no explicit key expiry implemented.
-This is because each time the user logins, both their RSA public and private keys are dynamically refreshed and re-generated (see [2.1.2](#212-user-login)), so no key rotation is required.
+This is because each time the user logins, both their RSA public and private keys are dynamically re-generated so no key rotation is required.

 ## 2.3 Record management